DiamondJoseph/nobugs-talk/readme.md

 ### Client Generation

 We are currently exploring how to offer generated GUIs for plans exposed by blueapi to contribute resources to the bluesky-webclient library<sup>[1]</sup>.
 The below example extracts the docstring from a python plan<sup>[2]</sup> and provides appropriate fields for the type using JSONForms<sup>[3]</sup> and Pydantic<sup>[4]</sup> data validation.
-While beamlines that operate a standard experimental proceedure may wish to specialise their UI components, blueapi will provide at minimum a viable generic UI and is increasingly aiming to enable rich UI generation<sup>[5][6][7]</sup> by making use of Python annotations and Pydantic Field objects<sup>[8]</sup> which are all optional inclusions.
+While beamlines that operate a standard experimental procedure may wish to specialise their UI components, blueapi will provide at minimum a viable generic UI and is increasingly aiming to enable rich UI generation<sup>[5][6][7]</sup> by making use of Python annotations and Pydantic Field objects<sup>[8]</sup> which are all optional inclusions.

 <img src="./pictures/client.jpg" alt="Autogenerated client for a blueapi instance.
 On the left, a dropdown box presents available plans: scan, set_absolute, set_relative and others.
 On the right, a header 'Basic linkam_plan plan UI' is above a large docstring explaining the parameters of the plan.
 Below, a series of form boxes with numbers allow filling the parameters of the plan function."/>
 *Autogenerated UI using JSONForms for the plan run in November 2023*